…And then, he turned it on.

 “Don’t worry, Rod, I wouldn’t dream of it.”

 I arrived at the party wearing my new dress.
-The holographic disguise made it change colors subtly depending on the ambient lighting.
-Right now it was light blue.
+The holographic disguise made it change colors subtly depending on the ambient lighting; right now it was light blue.

 I quickly spotted my stepmother in the crowd.
 She was next to a chocolate fountain, talking to a fat nobleman with a snooty face and impressively large sideburns.
+I looked around for Sta and Fri, my stepsisters, but I couldn’t see them.

 In the very center of the floor stood the prince – prince Cli, the only son of King Fer and Queen Mar.
 All the girls my age were swamping him like a cloud of belligerent butterflies.
 I must say, he was handling the attention pretty well.